S2-group/DecidArch/DecidArch-V3 (ICSA23 NEMI))/Readme.md

 ## Replication material
 This repository contains the game cards and templates, participant survey, survey results, and pilot sessions' results, available here:
-1. [Ethics-Aware DecidArch Game Materials.zip](https://github.com/S2-group/DecidArch/blob/Ethics-Aware-DecidArch/DecidArch-V3/Ethics-Aware%20DecidArch%20Game%20Materials.zip) - Ethics-Aware DecidArch game material and rules
+1. Ethics-Aware DecidArch Game Materials.zip: Ethics-Aware DecidArch game material and rules
-2. [Ethics-Aware DecidArch Survey.pdf](https://github.com/DecidArch/HICCS2018/blob/master/DecidArch%20Student%20Survey.pdf) - Survey to gather responses from participants
+2. Ethics-Aware DecidArch Survey.pdf: Survey to gather responses from participants
-3. [Ethics-Aware DecidArch Survey Results.csv](https://github.com/DecidArch/HICCS2018/blob/master/Survey%20Results.csv) - Participant responses to the survey statements
+3. Ethics-Aware DecidArch Survey Results.csv: Participant responses to the survey statements
-4. [Piolt Sessions Results.pdf](https://github.com/DecidArch/HICCS2018/blob/master/Survey%20Results.csv) - Results of the pilot sessions of the game
+4. Piolt Sessions Results.pdf: Results of the pilot sessions of the game